Web Design and Development, B.A.S.

 Location & Format

-Classes for this major are offered in a combination of in-seat and online.Formats:
+Classes for this major are offered online.Format:

 You must follow all general education requirements and complete a minimum 120 credits total toward the degree.
 This can include credits from an associate degree or other prior coursework at an accredited institution.
 An additional 24 credits may be awarded towards the degree total through prior learning assessment (PLA).
 All B.A.S. majors must complete the following requirements:

 - BAS 301 - Concepts of Learning Integration

 - BAS 495 - Senior Seminar in Applied Science

 - INT 331 - Person and Profession in a Global Environment